 If the member chooses to take a secured income then the valuation basis used depends on the option chosen when benefits are crystallised.
 These are:

 A: The lifetime allowance creates a ceiling on the benefits value that can be built up by a member in all registered pension schemes.
-If the benefits value exceeds the lifetime allowance when benefits are taken, the difference between the two is subject to the lifetime allowance charge.
+If the benefits value exceeds their lifetime allowance when benefits are taken, the difference between the two is subject to the lifetime allowance charge.
 The lifetime allowance charge can be applied in either of two ways or a combination of both depending on how the excess benefits value above the lifetime allowance is taken.
 The charge is:

 A: If a member decides to take their benefits in stages then a percentage of the lifetime allowance will be used up each time that they take benefits.

 Enhanced protection completely eliminates the risk of a lifetime allowance charge and in certain circumstances protects the pre 6 April 2006 tax-free cash entitlement.
 Where enhanced protection is chosen, no further contributions can be paid after 6 April 2006 to money purchase schemes and benefit accrual after 6 April 2006 is restricted in defined benefit schemes.
+It is no longer possible to apply for enhanced protection.

 A member who registered for fixed protection 2012 before 6 April 2012 could keep a lifetime allowance of £1.8 million after 6 April 2012, when the lifetime allowance reduced to £1.5 million.
 Anyone who opted for fixed protection 2012 had to stop being an active member of all registered pension schemes prior to 6 April 2012.
 It is no longer possible to apply for fixed protection 2012.